Lexington Regional Health Center, Lexington, Nebraska

 The transition care team is made up of a hospital care coordinator, clinic care coordinator, utilization review nurse, community health worker, and social workers.
 Some of the early interventions for this group included discharge phone calls, stratified risk assessment for readmission, improved medication reconciliation, and coordination with clinics after discharge.

-- Lexington Regional Health Center had an 82% reduction in readmissions from 4th quarter 2012 to 2nd quarter 2017.
+LRHC had an 82 percent reduction in readmissions from 4th quarter 2012 to 2nd quarter 2017.
 Care coordination efforts and better management of chronic conditions were the primary drivers.

-- Patient example: A 39-year-old female arrived at emergency room by squad after being found on floor unable to get up after falling.
+Patient example: A 39-year-old female arrived at the ED by squad car after being found on the floor, unable to get up after falling.
 Her admitting diagnosis included rhabdomyolysis, skin abrasions, weakness, morbid obesity, and lice infestation.
-The patient had a five-day inpatient stay then was readmitted to hospital in thirteen days after not being able to get off toilet.
-The patient had a three-day observation stay followed by a thirty-seven-day swingbed stay.
+The patient had a five-day inpatient stay and then was readmitted to the hospital in thirteen days later after not being able to get off the toilet.
+The patient had a three-day observation stay followed by a thirty-seven-day swing-bed stay.
 During the swing-bed stay, the population health model was implemented.
 The patient began seeing a mental health counselor, a registered dietician, following the Ideal Protein diet protocol, and completed skilled physical and occupational therapy.
 This patient was discharged on Ideal Protein diet protocol, continued with mental health counseling, maintained regular visits with a registered dietician, and completed physical therapy.
-This patient has remained out of the emergency room and hospital since implementation of the population health model.
+This patient has remained out of the ED and hospital since implementation of the population health model.
 She is now able to get out of her home and participate in her children's activities with a 102-pound weight loss.

-- Before implementing the population health model from March 2017 through March 2018, the patient had two inpatient hospitalizations, one observation hospitalization, and one swing bed hospitalization.
+Before implementing the population health model from March 2017 through March 2018, the patient had two inpatient hospitalizations, one observation hospitalization, and one swing-bed hospitalization.
 The total bill was $68,899.73.
-She had four clinic visits to a clinic not associated with Lexington Regional Health Center.
-After implementing the population health model from April 2018 to April 2019, this patient’s total bill was $9,897.00 and she continued to utilize clinical social work, physical therapy, medical nutrition therapy, the Ideal Protein diet protocol, and completed follow up visits to a primary care provider.
+She had four clinic visits to a clinic not associated with LRHC.
+After implementing the population health model from April 2018 to April 2019, this patient’s total bill was $9,897.00 and she continued to utilize clinical social work, physical therapy, medical nutrition therapy, the Ideal Protein diet protocol, and completed follow-up visits to a primary care provider.
 The total cost savings from 2017 to 2018 was $59,002.73.

 In 2018, the transitional care team was able to shift their home visit model into transitional care management and chronic care management, which are now billable services.
 Currently, the team’s efforts continue to focus on the previously implemented interventions in addition to continuing to move the practices forward.
 They have started to look at data and drill down readmissions by payer class, primary diagnosis, discharge disposition, behavior health comorbidities, and days since discharge.
 Examining this data has allowed them to continue to make strides in the quality of care they provide.
 They continue to work on building relationships and care practices with the assisted living facilities and nursing homes in the area through quarterly luncheons to discuss patient care collaboration.

 The team continues to work closely with mental health providers to ensure that they are not only treating the medical conditions but also the behavioral health aspects that play a large role in their health practices.
-This is extremely important aspect in ensuring patients are successful with managing their health.
+This is an extremely important aspect to ensure patients are successfully managing their health.
 The two social workers that are a part of the transition care team are both master’s prepared clinical social workers that can also provide counseling services.

-One of the transition team’s recent focuses has been on diabetes management.
+One of the transition team’s focuses was diabetes management.
 For patients with diabetes, a dietician and certified diabetic educator work with them one-on-one to better understand their disease process, encouraging dietary changes and exercise.
 Due to the diversity of the population, classes are offered in English, Spanish, and Somalian languages.
-Lexington Regional Health Center was awarded a grant to provide the Diabetes Empowerment Education Program (DEEP).
+LRHC was awarded a grant to provide the Diabetes Empowerment Education Program (DEEP).
 It is designed to help people with pre-diabetes, diabetes, relatives, and caregivers gain a better understanding of diabetes self-care.
-The number of diabetic education referrals has increased over three-fold.
+The number of diabetic education referrals has increased three-fold.